robaaaru/Student-Performance-Analytics/README.md

 ## Files
 - `StudentPerformanceAnalytics.R`: a script designed to analyze and provide visual representation of the factors affecting students' academic performance.
-- `StudentFactorsToPerformance.csv`: a dataset with 1,100 observations collected from students across different institutions
+- `StudentFactorsToPerformance.csv`: a dataset with 1,100 observations collected from students across different institutions.

 ## Requirements
 - Download the latest version of [R](https://posit.co/download/rstudio-desktop/)